Anti-Canadian sentiment: Historical

-Voltaire reputedly joked that Canada was "a few acres of snow."
-He was in fact referring to New France as it existed in the 18th century.
+Voltaire reputedly joked that Canada was "a few acres of snow".
+He was, in fact, referring to New France as it existed in the 18th century.
 The quote meant that New France was economically worthless and that France thus did not need to keep it.
-Many Canadians believe Voltaire's statement to be more an indictment of conquest in general.
+Many Canadians believe Voltaire's statement to be more of an indictment of conquest in general.

 Modern perceptions

 United States

 In the United States, Canada is often a target of conservative and right-wing commentators who hold the nation up as an example of what a government and society that are too liberal would look like.

 "Soviet Canuckistan" (full name being The People's Republic of Soviet Canuckistan) is an epithet for Canada, used by Pat Buchanan on October 31, 2002, on his television show on MSNBC in which he denounced Canadians as anti-American and the country as a haven for terrorists.
 He was reacting to Canadian criticisms of US security measures regarding Arab Canadians.

 Buchanan has a history of unflattering references to Canada, having said in 1990 that if Canada were to break apart due to the failure of the Meech Lake Accord, "America would pick up the pieces."
-He said two years after that "for most Americans, Canada is sort of like a case of latent arthritis.
+He said two years after that, "for most Americans, Canada is sort of like a case of latent arthritis.
 We really don't think about it, unless it acts up."

-In 2005, the year in which Canada refused to participate in an American ballistic missile defense system and in which Paul Martin denounced American environmental policies, a new wave of "anti-Canadian" sentiment was reported.
-Media articles portraying Canada in a negative fashion increased substantially, appearing in newspapers such as the Weekly Standard, The New York Times, and the Wall Street Journal.
+In 2005, the year in which Canada refused to participate in an American ballistic missile defence system and in which Paul Martin denounced American environmental policies, a new wave of "anti-Canadian" sentiment was reported.
+Media articles negatively portraying Canada increased substantially, appearing in newspapers such as the Weekly Standard, The New York Times, and the Wall Street Journal.

 In a December 2005 interview, Tucker Carlson remarked on MSNBC that:First of all, anybody with any ambition at all, or intelligence, has left Canada and is now living in New York.
 Second, anybody who sides with Canada internationally in a debate between the U.S. and Canada, say, Belgium, is somebody whose opinion we shouldn't care about in the first place.
 Third, Canada is a sweet country.
-It is like your retarded cousin you see at Thanksgiving and sort of pat him on the head.
+It is like your retarded cousin you see at Thanksgiving and sort of pat on the head.
 You know, he's nice, but you don't take him seriously.
 That's Canada.

+As a result of the 2025 United States trade war with Canada and Mexico and U.S. President Donald Trump's threats of making Canada the "51st state", Canadian sports fans began to boo "The Star-Spangled Banner" across sports games in Canada.
+This resulted in "O Canada" being booed during a National Hockey League game in Nashville between the Ottawa Senators and Nashville Predators.
+Mutual booing continued during the 4 Nations Face-Off tournament held in February 2025.